 At Seaward we take pride in giving you all of the tools to make your life easier.
-We have a host of online resources and technical support features on our website including, FAQs, interactive videos, helpful how-to guides and an online forum for instant support advice.
+We have a host of online resources and technical support features on our website including, FAQs, interactive videos and helpful how-to guides.

-www.seaward.com/fags
+seaward.com/support